 Arthur Hancock, IV, MusicalGuestBook, Wolfpen Branch – Board Member

 Ruth McLain, McLain Family Band & Morehead State University – Secretary

 Pat Morris, IBMA Executive Director – Board Member

 Peter Salovey, Ph.D., Yale University – Board Member

 Alan Tompkins, Bluegrass Heritage Foundation – Vice Chairperson

 Wendy Tyner, Wintergrass/Acoustic Sound – Treasurer

-Michael Webb, East Tennessee State University – Board Member
+Michael Webb, University of Tennessee – Board Member

 Get in touch.